citp/privacy-policy-historical/s/so/soc/socialcast.com.md

 Among our primary goals in collecting information is to provide you with a customized experience when visiting our site and to make our site more valuable to you.
 We use this information to closely monitor which areas of the site are used most and to determine which areas we need to focus on improving.
 As indicated above, access to identifiable information is restricted, and information in aggregate form is used by the Company so that we may continue to improve the value of the services and information on our website for our members as a whole.

-The Company uses your Internet Protocol (IP) address to help diagnose problems with our computer server, and to administer our web site(the "Website").
+The Company uses your Internet Protocol (IP) address to help diagnose problems with our computer server, and to administer our web site (the "Website").
 Your IP address is used to help identify you, and to gather broad demographic data.
 Your IP address contains no personal information about you.

 Users of our website should be aware that non-personal information and data may also be automatically collected by virtue of the standard operation of the Company’s computer servers or through the use of “cookies”.
 Cookies are files a website can use to recognize repeat users, and allow a website to track web usage behavior.
 Cookies take up minimal room on your computer and cannot damage your computer’s files.
 Cookies work by assigning a number to the user that has no meaning outside of the assigning website.
 Users should be aware that the Company cannot control the use of cookies (or the resulting information) by third-parties.
 If you do not want information to be collected through the use of cookies, your browser allows you to deny or accept the use of cookies.
 There may, however, be some features on the website which require the use of cookies in order to customize the delivery of information to you.

 ###  Information Sharing

 We will share your personal information with third parties only in the ways that are described in this privacy policy.
 The Company does not sell or rent personal information about its customers to any third parties.
-In the event the Company does engage in such commerce in the future, notice will be given and you will have an opportunity to remove yourself from any such lists prior to your inclusion therein by emailing us at [support@socialcast.com](mailto:%73%75%70%70%6F%72%74%40%73%6F%63%69%61%6C%63%61%73%74%2E%63%6F%6D).
-The Company may, however, perform statistical analysis of customer usage in order to measure interest in, and use of, the various parts of the Website, and the Company may share that information in the course of its business, but such shared information shall be in aggregated form only (statistics, etc.), and will contain no personally identifiable information whatsoever.
+In the event the Company does engage in such commerce in the future, notice will be given and you will have an opportunity to remove yourself from any such lists prior to your inclusion therein by emailing us at [ support@socialcast.com. ](mailto:support@socialcast.com) The Company may, however, perform statistical analysis of customer usage in order to measure interest in, and use of, the various parts of the Website, and the Company may share that information in the course of its business, but such shared information shall be in aggregated form only (statistics, etc.), and will contain no personally identifiable information whatsoever.

-We may provide your personal information to companies that provide services to help us with our business activities such as offering customer service.
+We may provide your personal information to companies that provide services that help us with our business activities such as offering customer service or sending out emails on our behalf.
 These companies are authorized to use your personal information only as necessary to provide these services to us.

 We may also disclose your personal information: